camilotejeiro/android_quotes_display_apps/android_gradle/RandomQuotes/RandomQuotesApp/readme.md

 Random Quotes App
 =================

-This application can be used to display user quotes in an android picture frame (perhaps an old phone :)), You just need to configure it (pass it some text file(s)) and it will display one new quote onTap or at periodic intervals.
+This Application can be used to turn an Android device into a "picture frame" for displaying quotes (perhaps an old phone :)).